Ocupe/toga_test_app_collection/README.md

 # Toga Test App Collection - TTAC
-A collection of small apps that test specific parts of Toga.
+A collection of small apps that test specific widgets or parts of Toga.

 ### Add new app to TTAC
 You should start with the creation of the basic app structure.